HR in These Turbulent Times

-If you have not noticed we are in turbulent times.
+If you have not noticed in These Turbulent Times?
 Do you ever feel like sometimes chaos follows you everywhere you go?
 We’ve all been there, but in the world of human resources and administration, chaos can escalate quickly (and often).
-Like most HR leaders, this isn’t our first rodeo at Corban OneSource and because of our nearly quarter century of experience, we have developed the ability to not only welcome the chaos as our Monday’s With Maddie comic suggests, but more importantly, help our clients manage it.
+Like most HR leaders, this isn’t our first rodeo at Corban OneSource and because of our nearly quarter century of experience, we have developed the ability to not only welcome the chaos as our Monday’s With Maddie comic suggests below, but more importantly, help our clients manage it.
 Take for example the chaos that the economy brought during the last recession starting in 2007.
 Chaos gives us the chance to take away lessons and apply them to future issues.
 PLEASE keep in mind. we’re not running down into our basements or on the web buying doomsday bomb shelters, but hopefully doing the wise thing and applying what we have learned in the past to our current and future business decisions.

 Ultimately, Corban OneSource is about helping our clients succeed and part of that is applying lessons learned (sometimes referred to as best practices) to help avoid the chaos that can happen in human resources in a downturn economy.
 Our variable cost model worked flawlessly in the 2007-2009 recession and helping our clients control costs without sacrificing service to their employees was our paramount focus.
 Aligning your future strategy is a combination of analyzing current events with lessons learned in the past.
 In order to create HR strategies that will allow you to continue to prosper, you may want to consider analyzing the temperature of the current economy with all the necessary economic indicators over the next 6 to 18 months.
 We always remain positive at Corban OneSource and there are plenty of key economic indicators such as unemployment rates being low, businesses continue to grow and companies reinvesting in their people that are showing no signs of slowing.
 I would like to reiterate that we are not trying to be “Debbie Downer” from “Saturday Night Live” but merely suggesting what one of my favorite authors and speakers Zig Ziglar use to always say; “every so often it is good to do a check-up from the neck-up.”